sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![Open the database explorer](open-dbxt.png)

-2. Execute the following query in the SQL Console to trigger a high (indicated by the parameter value of 4) severity test alert.
+2. Execute the following query in the SQL console to trigger a high (indicated by the parameter value of 4) severity test alert.

     ```SQL
     CALL _SYS_STATISTICS.Trigger_Test_Alert(?, 4, 'High test alert');